 Grading systems frequently use marketing terms to enhance the perceptions of certain grades.
 Imagine a system that segments a commodity into four groups by quality appraisal.
 These four groups could simply be labeled "Grade 1," "Grade 2," "Grade 3," and "Grade 4," but for marketing purposes might instead be labeled "Supreme," "Excellent," "Premium," and "Fair," or words to that effect.

 Fieldgram's role in standards development

 Fieldgram’s mission is to perfect the sourcing and supplying of nature’s most beneficial goods.
 Contributing to the development and improvement of market standards in an open and cooperative way is vital to fulfillment of our mission and a core operating principle of our firm.
-As evidence of our commitment to open, freely-available standards, our first public act as a business was publication of a draft product definition for hay in wiki form that anyone can edit.
+As evidence of our commitment to open, freely-available standards, our first public act as a business was publication of a draft product definition for hay in open form that anyone can use.
 Our team has significant experience in the development of standards for electronic trading, including the extension of such standards into new markets, and in the structuring of data for improvement of electronic communications.
 It is our privilege to share our experience and knowledge with other market participants and hope that we may assist in making the markets we address better for all concerned.